MicrosoftDocs/power-pages-docs/power-pages-docs/configure/cloud-flow-integration.md

 }
 ```

+> [!NOTE]
+> Output parameters are returned with lowercase names, no matter what casing was used in the cloud flow.

 ## Authenticating cloud flow API requests

 You don't need to include an authentication code, because the application session manages authentication and authorization.
 All API calls must include a Cross-Site Request Forgery (CSRF) token.